tlahin/roger_skyline_1/README.md

   source: https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-debian-10.

-  We can create a self-signed key and certificate pair with OpenSSL in a single command:
+  You can create a self-signed key and certificate pair with OpenSSL in a single command:
   `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/apache-selfsigned.key -out /etc/ssl/certs/apache-selfsigned.crt`.

   - openssl: This is the basic command line tool for creating and managing OpenSSL certificates, keys, and other files.